The benefits of biodiesel are clear:

 Job Creator, Economy Driver

-Biodiesel supports 60,000 American jobs.
-In fact, for every 100 million gallons of biodiesel that is produced – the industry creates 3,200 jobs.
-So, as biodiesel grows – so does its job-creating ability.
+This industry supports 60,000 American jobs.
+In fact, for every 100 million gallons of biodiesel and renewable diesel that is produced – the industry creates 3,200 jobs.
+So, as these fuels grow – so does its job-creating ability.

-Biodiesel production impacts more than just the biodiesel industry.
+Biodiesel and renewable diesel production impacts more than just the alternative fuels industry.
 As diverse as its feedstocks, so are the sectors impacted economically.
-Biodiesel drives economic benefits for manufacturing, service, transportation and agriculture, to name a few.
+These advanced biofuels drive economic benefits for manufacturing, service, transportation and agriculture, to name a few.
 After

 more than 25 years, biodiesel has grown to adding more than $12 billion to the US economy.